Write to the End of Your Novel

 The course takes place on a secure online learning platform which has been specially designed and custom-built for Curtis Brown Creative.
 At the end of the course, students will share an extract from their novel with each other and Anna.
 The most promising student will be offered a free, one-to-one tutorial with a member of the Curtis Brown Creative team.

 Write to the End of Your Novel is suitable for anyone writing a novel, but is particularly recommended for people who have already taken our Starting to Write Your Novel course.
-These are the only Curtis Brown Creative courses that are open to all-comers, and which allow you to get expert advice as you try your hand at a novel without having to put your material through the rigorous selection process we use for our other courses.
+These are our only creative writing courses that are open to all-comers, and which allow you to get expert advice as you try your hand at a novel without having to put your material through the rigorous selection process we use for our other courses.
 You can simply pay and enrol by midnight on Monday 13 March to join us.
 The £200 price-tag makes it an affordable way of getting support and guidance as you get going.
 And this online course is designed for flexible study – you can take part at times to suit you and from wherever in the world you are.

 This course is intended to be relevant and useful for first-time writers, whether they're writing just for fun or taking the early steps in a more serious literary journey.
 It also offers those who are considering the bigger financial and time commitment needed for our longer, selective courses a taste of what we do at Curtis Brown Creative .
 We welcome applications to our longer courses from people who've taken this one.